ppshobi/WappalyzerWiki/Contributing.md

 * Read the [specification](https://github.com/ElbertF/Wappalyzer/wiki/Specification).

+Feel free to update the [wiki](https://github.com/ElbertF/Wappalyzer/wiki/Unofficial-drivers-and-ports) with a link to your project!

 ## Adding a new category

 Please [open an issue](https://github.com/ElbertF/Wappalyzer/issues) to discuss first.
 Adding a category involves updating `apps.json`,